-The contents of the audit report for each berthing system shall, at a minimum, include the following as appropriate:
+The contents of the audit and inspection reports for each berthing system shall, at a minimum, include the following as appropriate:

-Executive summary-a concise summary of the audit results and analyses conclusions.
-It shall include summary information for each berthing system, including an overview of the assigned follow-up actions (See Example Tables ES-1 and ES-2).
+Executive summary-a concise narrative of the audit or inspection results and analyses conclusions.
+It shall include summary information for each berthing system, including an overview of the assigned follow-up actions.
+The Executive Summary Tables shall also be included (see Example Tables 31F-2-7A through 31F-2-7C and 31F-2-8).